milanaryal/milanaryal.github.io/src/_posts/2014-09-12-the-elements-of-a-creative-logo-design.md

 ---
 title: "The elements of a creative logo design"
+description: "Any business logo design is the visual reflection of its brand."
 date: 2014-09-12T22:10:52+05:45
-excerpt: "Any business logo design is the visual reflection of its brand."
 ---

 Any business logo design will be the visual reflection of its brand.
 Basically, it' s a graphical representation to show the particular selection of activities that will incorporate your opinion in the minds of your customers whilst coming across the organization.
 If a company is at its starting phase, the logo will highlight the types of products and services a customer should be expecting from them.